Eric Corriel Studios

 tiny trump at a protest march, Photo courtesy of Eric Corriel Studios

-As an activist artist, he creates products that allow individuals to express their values in publicly visible and meaningful ways.
-Using the levers of capitalism—mass manufacturing, supply chain administration, warehouse, and distribution logistics, inventory management—he creates cheap, accessible, and open-source products that can be produced and deployed at scale to create on the ground, grassroots activist movements that propagate themselves in the physical landscape as well as on social media.
+As an activist artist, Eric creates products that allow individuals to express their values in publicly visible and meaningful ways.
+Using the levers of capitalism—mass manufacturing, supply chain administration, warehouse, and distribution logistics, inventory management—he creates cheap, accessible, and open-source products that can be produced and deployed at scale to create on-the-ground, political and environmental grassroots activist movements that propagate themselves in the physical landscape as well as on social media.

 Works: 450YRS, tiny trump